Meet the People Behind the Walker Youngbird Foundation Mission

 -

-Taylor (White Bear Woman, Mandan) is an accomplished fundraising and customer success professional with a decade of experience in nonprofit development and client relationship management.
+Taylor (Mandan) is an accomplished fundraising and client success professional with a decade of experience in nonprofit development and relationship management.
 From health care to cultural heritage, she has spent her career driving resources and support to organizations that create meaningful change.

-As a member of the Mandan, Hidatsa, and Arikara Nation, Taylor’s connection to her heritage has always been central to her life.
+Taylor’s connection to her heritage has always been an important part of her life.
 From childhood days spent on the reservation, to celebrating her son’s naming ceremony, Taylor’s native roots have shaped her personal journey.

-Now at the Walker Youngbird Foundation, Taylor is committed to uplifting and empowering Native American artists, blending cultural preservation with modern creativity to create lasting impact within Indian Country.
+Now at the Walker Youngbird Foundation, Taylor is committed to uplifting and empowering Indigenous artists, blending cultural preservation with modern creativity to create lasting impact within Indian Country.

 Advisory Council